Anal cancer

 Things that may increase the risk of anal cancer include:

-• Being exposed to human papillomavirus, also called HPV.
+- Being exposed to human papillomavirus (HPV).
 HPV is a common virus that's passed through sexual contact.
 For most people, it causes no problems and goes away on its own.
 For others, it causes changes in the cells that can lead to many types of cancer, including anal cancer.

-• Having anal sex.
-People who have receptive anal sex have an increased risk of anal cancer.
+- Having anal sex.
+People who have receptive anal sex have an increased risk of anal cancer, as this activity may be linked to a higher chance of getting high-risk HPV.

-• Having a history of cancer.
-Those who have had cervical, vulvar or vaginal cancer have an increased risk of anal cancer.
+- Having a history of certain cancers.
+Those who have had penile, cervical, vulvar or vaginal cancer have an increased risk of anal cancer.

-• Having a weak immune system.
+- Having a weak immune system.
 If the body's germ-fighting immune system is weakened by medicines or illness, there might be a higher risk of anal cancer.
 People with a weakened immune system include those taking medicines to control the immune system, such as after an organ transplant.
-Certain medical conditions, such as infection with HIV, also can weaken the immune system.
+Certain medical conditions, such as infection with human immunodeficiency virus (HIV), also can weaken the immune system.

 Complications